drexel-systems/SysProg-Class/assignments/2-StudentDB/a2-questions.md

 1. In this assignment I asked you provide an implementation for the `get_student(...)` function because I think it improves the overall design of the database application.
 After you implemented your solution do you agree that externalizing `get_student(...)` into it's own function is a good design strategy?
 Briefly describe why or why not.

    > **Answer**: I think yes, because "externalizing" get_student() into its own function is a good design strategy since it reminds me how RISC-V's load-store architecture provides a standardized way to access memory. get_student() will establish consistent interface for retrieving student records, reducing code duplication and centralizing error handling.
 HOWEVER, its effectiveness depends on the database's underlying implementation since if the database were structured differently than anticipated, the function may not work as expected, so it's better if we have control over its implementation.
+(P.S.
+In retrospect, provided the first param is storage and last param is the pointer to the storage, the fun will most probably work regardless of the underlying implementation of the database.)

 2. Another interesting aspect of the `get_student(...)` function is how its function prototype requires the caller to provide the storage for the `student_t` structure: